DocumentWDP-6

 003 INVALID - Token format/signature invalid // applicable

-008 DENIED - Token permissions insufficient // applicable
+008 DENIED - Token lacks required permissions // applicable

 018 STALE - Token expired/needs refresh // applicable